BigDataIA-Spring2024-Sec2-Team4/Assignment3/README.md

 3. The script will upload the CSV file to the root of your S3 bucket (`validateddata`).

+## DBT
+Transform and summarize the cleaned CSV data using DBT in conjunction with Snowflake.
+* Connection of snowflake with dbt
+* Creation of models for asked schema
+* Generated test
+* Deployed to test and prod
+## STEPS:
+- Data Loading: Import the cleaned CSV data into Snowflake.
+- DBT Project: Create a DBT project to define transformation workflows.

 ## References

 - [Pydantic Documentation](https://pydantic-docs.helpmanual.io/)